MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2scriptdialogopeningeventargs.md

 > public HRESULT [get_Message](#get_message)(LPWSTR * message)

-From JavaScript this is the first parameter passed to alert, confirm, and prompt and is empty for beforeunload.
+From JavaScript this is the first parameter passed to `alert`, `confirm`, and `prompt` and is empty for `beforeunload`.

 #### get_ResultText

-The return value from the JavaScript prompt function if Accept is called.
+The return value from the JavaScript prompt function if `Accept` is run.

 > public HRESULT [get_ResultText](#get_resulttext)(LPWSTR * resultText)

-This is ignored for dialog kinds other than prompt.
-If Accept is not called this value is ignored and false is returned from prompt.
+This value is ignored for dialog kinds other than prompt.
+If `Accept` is not run, this value is ignored and `FALSE` is returned from prompt.

 #### get_Uri